|

 Saturday night, 10th inst., the particulars of which we receive from Sheriff

-Potter, as follows: Mr. Joseph Gee and his wife went to the house
+Potter, as follows: Mr. Joseph Gee and his wife went to the house of a

-house in flames.
-The whole party hastened back, accompanied by Mr.
+The whole party hastened back, accompanied by Mr. Palmer, but found the fire

-Palmer, but found the fire very far advanced and beyond control.
+very far advanced and beyond control.
+Mr. Gee rushed into the house and

-Mr. Gee rushed into the house and rescued a bed or two.
-He then returned,
+rescued a bed or two.
+He then returned, probably to secure his money and

-probably to secure his money and papers, and being overcome by the heat
+papers, and being overcome by the heat and smoke, perished in the flames.

-ruins next day and given sepulture.
-The fire seems to have caught
+The remains were taken from the ruins next day and given sepulture.
+The

-from the fire-place, the door having blown open after the boys went to
+fire seems to have caught from the fire-place, the door having blown open after

-bed.
+the boys went to bed.
 They awoke to find the house in flames.
-The house and
+The

-the beds, was destroyed.
+save the beds, was destroyed.
 (Wednesday, December 23, 1868, The Tioga

 County Agitator, Wellsboro, Tioga Co, Pa.)